eriyezab/Tableau_Activation/README.md

 3. Select the Warehouse, Database, and Schema that contains your Salesforce tables and then save the workbook.
 DO NOT CHANGE THE NAME OF THIS WORKBOOK!

-4. Open the command line("Command + Space" for Mac Users) and navigate to this directory.
+4. Open the command line("Command + Space" then type "terminal" for Mac Users) and navigate to this directory via the terminal.

 5. Run the command "python wkbk_conversion.py".